Parental Controls to Keep Children Safe Online

 The Internet is part of many children’s daily lives, and because of COVID-19, their time spent online may be increasing.
 Kids are:

 - Streaming TV and movies

 Risks: While the Internet provides a lot of benefits for children, it also contains content inappropriate for minors.
 Additionally, it can give children the ability to buy content, products, or apps without a parent or guardian’s permission.
 Worst of all, is the risk that children will be exposed to cyberbullying or contacted by harmful predators.

 Tools to Protect: Fortunately, tech companies have responded to these dangers by providing parental control tools which allow parents and guardians to set appropriate limitations on their children’s online activities.
 Parents are also encouraged to speak with their children to discuss issues of concern.

-The NAGTRI Center for Consumer Protection is publishing a series of tips for parents to access these parental controls.
-The installments, which are being periodically released, include tips on:
+The NAGTRI Center for Consumer Protection has published a series of tips for parents to access parental controls regarding the following: